SaschaWillems/ModernVkTriangle/README.md

 	.samplerAnisotropy = VK_TRUE
 };
 ```

+`descriptorBindingVariableDescriptorCount` and `runtimeDescriptorArray` are related to descriptor indexing, the rest of the names match the actual feature.

-Aside from these, we also enable [anisotropic filtering](https://docs.vulkan.org/refpages/latest/refpages/source/VkPhysicalDeviceFeatures.html#_members) for textures images for better filtering.
+We also enable [anisotropic filtering](https://docs.vulkan.org/refpages/latest/refpages/source/VkPhysicalDeviceFeatures.html#_members) for textures images for better filtering.

 > **Note:** Another Vulkan struct member you're going to see often is `pNext`.
 This can be used to create a linked list of structures that are passed into a function call.
 The driver then uses the `sType` member of each structure in that list to identify said structure's type.